Mortgage Rate Forecast Canada 2024 – 2025

 The Government of Canada 5 year Bond Yield factors in all known economic data on a day to day, and even a minute to minute basis.
 Simply put – when the market/ bond traders think that the Central Bank of Canada will increase rates, the Bond Yield increases.
 When the Bond market thinks the Central Bank rate will decrease, then the yield drops.
 In other words, the Bond yield trades or is priced in anticipation of where the Central Bank of Canada rates will move.
 The Central Bank of Canada makes its rate decisions based on how it sees the economy performing.

-Currently, as of September 8, 2024, as seen in the Yield chart below, the Canadian Bonds are pricing in a confident 99% chance for Bank of Canada rate cut in October 2024 and for an additional cut in December 2024.
+Currently, as of December, 6 2024, as seen in the Yield chart below, the Canadian Bonds are pricing in an 80% chance for a 0.50% Bank of Canada rate cut and a 20% chance of a 0.25% cut in December 2024, and an additional 0.75% – 1% of cuts in 2025.

 Given the following economic data, it appears that the economy is cooling enough to hold inflation lower, and justify rate cuts:

-- Substantial downward trend of CPI/ inflation
+• Substantial downward trend of CPI/ inflation hitting 1.64% in September

-*6 Month View*
+*6 Month Bond Yield View*

 Economic slowdown, lower inflation and lower Bond Yields.
 What does this mean for mortgage interest rates?